boluisa/kubernetes-aws/aws-terra-starter/README.md

 * Install terraform  based on distro
 * Install ansible based on the distro

-* $aws route53 create-reusable-deligation-set --caller-reference 12345
+* $aws route53 create-reusable-delegation-set --caller-reference 12345
 * Save the JSON result
 * $curl canhazip.com  // This will give your public ip address which can be used for dns later